 - Lower the car the rest of the way down and remove the jack.

-It is possible to plug a car tire while the tire is still on the vehicle.
+It is possible to plug a car tire while still on the vehicle.
 Follow this procedure if the hole is exposed with the wheel on the vehicle:

-- Position the tire by either driving it or putting it in neutral and rolling the tire to get to a comfortable position where the hole can be worked on.
+- Position the tire by either driving it or putting it in neutral and rolling it to get to a comfortable position where the hole can be worked on.

 - Use the pliers to remove any nail or foreign object from the tire.